Exploring Pigments

 Further Adventures with Spray Inks

+Disclosure: This page includes affiliate links, which I will earn a small commission from if you make a purchase.
 For those of you who are familiar with this blog, you will know that spray inks are one of my all time favourite mediums – I get huge enjoyment from their use and love the effects you can create with them.
 It’s been a while since I’ve used these inks, but having lent them to my son for his art homework, I was inspired by some of the accidental effects he had created, to dig them out again.
-This time I have used the medium rather differently, so I thought it would be worth sharing the results.
-As usual at this time of year, I have used the latest experiments…
+This time I have used the medium rather differently, so I thought it…

 Creating Decorative & Painted Papers